SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing: Data Generation

-In Step~1, we begin from a base sketch and construct a coarse-to-fine sequence by introducing visual attributes in a controlled manner, \emph{one at a time}.
-This design yields precise single-attribute edit pairs between consecutive sketches and multi-attribute pairs by sampling non-adjacent sketches within the same sequence.
+In Step~1, we construct coarse-to-fine generation sequences by introducing visual attributes \emph{one at a time}, establishing a foundation of purely additive \textbf{atomic edits}.

-In the sketch editing regime, we observe that line drawings consist mainly of clean structural contours with minimal color, making them well suited for layout control.
-We therefore incorporate ControlNet~\cite{Zhang_2023_ICCV} as a control module within the generator: conditioned on an input sketch and a text prompt, ControlNet guides the generation to add new content while preserving the original line structure.

-As illustrated in Fig.~\ref{fig:data}(a), we begin with an \emph{attribute-free} base sketch $I^{(0)}$---a ``bare'' line drawing containing only structural contours (body outline, pose, proportions) and no semantic attributes.
-We then define a vocabulary of attribute tags organized into categories (e.g., clothes, hairstyle, facial expression, background elements).
-For each base sketch, we randomly sample an ordered list of tags $\{a_1, a_2, \ldots, a_T\}$, which specifies the attributes to be added.
+As shown in Fig.~\ref{fig:data}(a), we begin with an \emph{attribute-free} base sketch $I^{(0)}$ containing only structural contours (e.g., pose and proportions).
+For data generation, we utilize Danbooru-style tags and randomly sample an ordered list of attribute tags $\{a_1, a_2, \ldots, a_T\}$ from a vocabulary defined by a categorized WD14 tag~\cite{wd14tagger} set.
+Let $A^{(t)}$ denote the cumulative attribute set at step $t$, where $A^{(t)} = A^{(t-1)} \cup \{a_t\}$ and $A^{(0)} = \emptyset$.

-Starting from $I^{(0)}$, we build ${I^{(t)}}_{t=0}^{T}$ by conditioning the generator with ControlNet on $I^{(t-1)}$ and the next attribute tag $a_t$.
-The sketch serves as a strong structural guide, so changes between $I^{(t-1)}$ and $I^{(t)}$ are dominated by $a_t$ while pose and composition stay fixed.

-This process yields a coarse-to-fine sequence where each transition $(I^{(t-1)}, I^{(t)})$ forms a single-attribute \emph{add} edit pair labeled by $a_t$.
-Moreover, any pair of sketches $(I^{(i)}, I^{(j)})$ with $j>i$ along the same sequence naturally defines a multi-attribute edit pair, whose attribute difference is the union of $\{a_{i+1}, \ldots, a_j\}$.
-By sampling both adjacent and non-adjacent pairs from the same sequence, we obtain a rich set of edit pairs that add one or multiple attributes at once, while strictly preserving the underlying pose and composition.
+Starting from $I^{(0)}$, we iteratively synthesize sketches $\{I^{(t)}\}_{t=1}^{T}$ by enforcing evolving prompts (e.g., transitioning from ``bald'' to ``long hair'').
+To reliably synthesize these attributes while ensuring strict spatial consistency, we utilize fixed generation seeds alongside ControlNet~\cite{Zhang_2023_ICCV} conditioned on the previous sketch $I^{(t-1)}$.

+This progressive generation yields a sequence where each transition $(I^{(t-1)}, I^{(t)})$ constitutes a single-attribute \emph{add} operation---a fundamental \textbf{atomic edit} with an \textbf{edit distance} of $D=1$.
+By independently repeating this process $M$ times for the same $I^{(0)}$ with different tag sequences, we construct $M$ distinct generation branches.
+These structurally aligned sequences provide the necessary pool for complex cross-sequence sampling in Step~2.